-Once one or more management scenarios have been defined, users may simulate their scenarios by placing a check the box next to the scenario name and clicking the Water Quality Simulation or Economic & Water Quality Simulation buttons (Figure 20).
+Once one or more management scenarios have been defined, users may simulate their scenarios by placing a check the box next to the scenario name and clicking the Water Quality Simulation or Economic & Water Quality Simulation buttons (Figure 13).
 The water quality simulation will run the selected projects through the APEX model, which will return results for estimated nutrient and sediment losses as well as crop yields.
-Running the Economic and Water Quality simulations will run the scenarios in APEX and FEM.
+Running the Economic and Water Quality simulations will run the scenarios in APEX and the Farm Economic Model (FEM).
 In addition to the water quality outputs, users will also be able to view simulated economic costs and returns based on their management scenarios.